rstoyanchev/s2gx2013-websocket-browser-apps-with-spring/overview/slides.md

 * One class to handle all messages
 * One long if-else condition
-* Compare to Spring MVC web app
+* Compare to Spring MVC web application
 * Many annotated controllers

 !SLIDE small bullets incremental